Ho-Luc/busMall/user-stories.md

 * As a business owner, I want an attractive app that helps build the brand, by know which products get the most votes.
 * As a business owner, I want a specific set of images that I've chosen to be featured on the app.
 * As a business owner, I want images the same size, to prevent biases for voting.
-* As a business owner, I want to dsplay each image at least once, to retrieve data for every product, not just random ones.
+* As a business owner, I want to display each image at least once, to retrieve data for every product, not just random ones.

 ---